Bronx Park East station: Station layout

 This elevated station has three tracks and two side platforms.
 Old signs at the center exit stairs and have been painted over, but those on the southbound platform are still visible through the paint.
 Covered windows in the concrete wall are also present.

 This station and the Pelham Parkway station are the only stations on the White Plains Road Line to be built in decorative concrete structures.
 The entrances at this station were built in this manner as Sagamore Street was the new main entrance to Bronx Park.

 South of this station, one can view the IRT Dyre Avenue Line just off to the east.
 Continuing south, the Unionport Yard is also to the east past the connection to the Dyre Avenue Line.
 The East 180th Street Yard is to the west just prior to entering the next station, East 180th Street.

 The 2006 artwork here is called B is for Birds in the Bronx by Candida Alvarez.

 Exits

 The tiled mezzanine has windows and standard "Uptown" and "Downtown" mosaics.
 The mezzanine itself is made of stucco over concrete and is massive.
-There are exits to all corners of Birchell Avenue and Sagamore Street except for the southwest corner, which had its exit sealed for unknown reasons.
+There are exits to all corners of Birchall Avenue and Sagamore Street except for the southwest corner, which had its exit sealed for unknown reasons.